 BUDGETING FOR TIME SPENT BUILDING A CUSTOM INTEGRATION

-Build A Prototype: In this step, the goal is to build minimal functionality to prove the connectivity, allowing developers to get to know the product and understand the endpoint.
+In this step, the goal is to build minimal functionality to prove the connectivity, allowing developers to get to know the product and understand the endpoint.
+Typically this is means getting the authentication and refresh working, building the CRUDS out for a single object (e.g. contacts) and installing paging for that object - and making a plan for how you will solve bulk, error messages, and events.
 Budget three days for a cloud document storage endpoint, and five days for a CRM endpoint.

-Transaction Management: This step is the hardening process that will account for the durability of the integration.
-Questions like, “What happens when something fails?” and “How do you back out of transactions?” need to be addressed here.
+This step is the hardening process that will account for the durability of the integration.
+Questions like, “What happens when something fails?”, "Is the authenticaion refreshing properly?", Are events arriving appropriately?", and “How do you back out of transactions?” need to be addressed here.
 Budget five days for a document storage endpoint, and 10 days for a CRM endpoint.

 Your job doesn’t end once the integration is built.
 Time spent servicing your integration is significant and needs to be taken into consideration as well.

-Logging: Every time a transaction is completed, it has to be logged for debugging and customer support reasons.
-Budget 2.5 days regardless of endpoint.
+Every time a transaction is completed, it has to be logged for debugging and customer support reasons.
+Budget two and a half days regardless of endpoint.

-Monitor and Alerts: The process of monitoring your integration includes adding service alerts and webhooks.
-Budget 2.5 days for a document storage endpoint, and five for CRM.
+The process of monitoring your integration includes adding service alerts and webhooks.
+Budget two and a half days for a document storage endpoint, and five for CRM.